Kelowna Loss of Employment Income Lawyer

 Loss of Earnings

-Loss of Earning Capacity
+Loss of Earnings Capacity

 These claims are of course far harder to make than claims about actual dollar amounts lost during a well-defined period of time.
-To prove your claims, your lawyer must successfully show that:
+To prove your claims your lawyer must successfully show that:

-• Your accident left you less capable of earning money from any type of employment.
+1. Your accident left you less capable of earning money from any type of employment.

-• You are now less capable of getting a job because your injury has made you less marketable to employers.
+2. You are now less capable of getting a job because your injury has made you less marketable to employers.

-• You can’t take advantage of the same job opportunities that would have been available to you before the accident.
+3. You can’t take advantage of the same job opportunities that would have been available to you before the accident.

-• You’re now less valuable to yourself as a person capable of earning a living.
+4. You’re now less valuable to yourself as a person capable of earning a living.

 Why Merchant Law?

-We’re known as some of Canada’s toughest lawyers because we have a long track record of success.
+We’re known for being some of Canada’s toughest litigators and have a long track record of success.
+Hiring us is risk-free as we don’t get paid until you do.